The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: Higgs's interactions and the one-loop structure of the decay

 \section{Higgs's interactions and the one-loop structure of the decay $H_r \rightarrow l_a l_b$}

+Flavor Changing Neutral Currents (FCNC) mediated by the Higgs boson are forbidden at tree-level in the SM, including the LFV Higgs decays.
+The 2HDM type III contains FCNC interactions of the neutral scalars, which implies LFV Higgs decays are allowed at tree-level.
+Here we are interested in models where FCNC mediated by neutral Higgs bosons are forbidden at tree-level (unless it involves non-SM particles), but can be induced by charged currents at one-loop level.

-In order to perform the one-loop LFV Higgs decay, first we shall classify the Higgs interactions ($H_r$) with charged scalars ($S^{\pm}$), fermions ($F^{0,\pm}$) and vectors ($V^{\pm}$).
-The Feynman rules are specified in the Appendix~\ref{appen:feynmanrules}, and from there one we read the following factors associated with the corresponding interaction (wrote down in parentheses), namely:
+In order to discuss the one-loop LFV Higgs decay, we must first classify the Higgs interactions ($H_r$) with charged scalars ($S^{\pm}$), fermions ($F^{0,\pm}$) and vectors ($V^{\pm}$).
+The Feynman rules are specified in the Appendix~\ref{appen:feynmanrules}, and from there one we read the following factors associated with the corresponding interaction (written down in parentheses), namely:

-In turn, we define the following factors from the interaction of scalars charged and vector bosons with fermions circulating into the loop., namely:
+In turn, we define the following factors for the interaction of charged scalars and vector bosons with the fermions circulating in the loop, namely:

-As we can see from equation~\eqref{ec:VerticesGenericos1}, by assuming a generic interaction $H_r F_1^0 F_2^0$, it is possible to have diagrams with two neutral fermions inside of loop, while from the other interactions we can only have one neutral fermion inside the loop.
-The diagrams with one fermion in the loop share the same form factors structure, while those with two fermions have different form factors structure, as we will see below.
+As we can see from equation~\eqref{ec:VerticesGenericos1} assuming a generic interaction with fermions, {\it i.e.} $H_r F_1^0 F_2^0$, where $F_{1,2}^0$ denotes non-SM fermions, it is possible to have diagrams with two neutral fermions inside of loop, while from the other interactions with scalars and vectors we can only have one neutral fermion inside the loop.